kalliste/seL4-c89/C89-PROJECT.md

   - [x] Route the generated capability tables and x86 helpers through the new portable constant macros.
   - [ ] Address the remaining diagnostics reported by the strict build.
+  - [ ] Resolve the `R_X86_64_32` relocation truncation errors in
+    `src/arch/x86/64/head.S` by adjusting how the boot page tables are referenced during the pedantic build.
   - [x] Replace the configuration helpers in `util.h` that relied on anonymous variadic macros.
   - [x] Tidy the libsel4 size/enumeration assertion macros so they no longer